 Laws to force the ATF to video tape its testing process have been proposed but haven’t gotten anywhere.

 Larry Keane, general counsel for the National Shooting Sports Foundation, said letter rulings can be “all over the map,” particularly on the point in the manufacturing process when a piece of metal becomes a firearm subject to federal law.

 He said the rulings are determined on “an ad hoc basis” and that it is nearly impossible to comply with the law with no clear definition from the ATF and varying interpretations from the courts.

 “It is unfair for ATF to hold individuals to a standard that they cannot articulate themselves,” he said.

 All of which is true.
 Sort of. it’s not that the ATF can’t articulate themselves, only that it doesn’t really want to.
-If gunmakers know what and what isn’t compliant, they won’t need the ATF and their steenkin’ badges for letter rulings.
+If gunmakers know what is and what isn’t “allowable”, they won’t need the ATF and their steenkin’ badges for letter rulings.
 They’d just design their firearms to be compliant and go from there.
-They’d also have something to hang their hat on in court if rules one illegal.
+They’d also have something to hang their hat on in court if the ATF rules one illegal.

 No, as far as the ATF is concerned it’s much more advantageous to keep the poor rubes guessing.
 Better to be arbitrary and unfathomable.
 That way they can make it up as they go along.
 All of which means more work – and more control – for the ever-expanding bureaucracy.